0

 Advanced Functions

-These are the higher-level functions the user can activate in the part.
+These are the higher-level functions you can activate in the part.

 Using Value Templates

-Presenting complex array/collection information can be done very neatly in tabular format by using DIVs and/orandelements in the value template.
+Presenting complex array/collection information can be done very neatly in tabular format by using DIVs and/or elements in the value template.
 See How to Guide for Query Collections for an example of this.

 Use Postfix to Present a Second Variable